The Hermit

 A profound period of spiritual awakening through solitude.
 Meditation, journaling and nature walks are your teachers now.

-The Hermit in Love — Reversed
+The Hermit in Love — Full Meaning

 In love, The Hermit reversed can indicate a withdrawal from intimacy that has crossed from healthy independence into emotional unavailability.
 Someone who is genuinely unable to let another person into their inner world will struggle to sustain deep connection.
 Conversely, it can signal an inability to be alone — a fearful clinging to relationship as avoidance of one's own company.
 Both patterns are asking for the same thing: a more honest relationship with yourself before a genuinely mutual relationship with another becomes possible.